-UK grapples with severe floods, death toll expected to rise
+UK grapples with severe floods, storm death toll rises to 3

 LONDON (AP) — Britain issued severe flood warnings Monday, advising of life-threatening danger after Storm Dennis dumped weeks’ worth of rain in some places.
-One woman swept away by the floodwaters was feared dead.
+A woman was found dead after being swept away by the floodwaters, the storm’s third confirmed victim.

 To the east, Dennis’ gale-force winds also left nine people injured in Germany as their vehicles crashed into broken trees littering roads and train tracks.
 Flooding and power outages were reported elsewhere in northern Europe.

-By late afternoon Monday, Britain issued six severe flood warnings in the central English counties of Herefordshire and Worcestershire .
-The Environment Agency also said 205 flood warnings were in place, meaning that flooding was expected and 254 alerts, meaning flooding was possible.
+By Monday evening, Britain’s Environment Agency issued seven severe flood warnings in the central English counties of Herefordshire, Staffordshire and Worcestershire .
+Another 200 lower-level flood warnings were also in place, meaning that flooding was expected.

-Some 480 flood warnings and alerts were issued across England on Monday, the highest on record, the agency said.
+Some 480 flood warnings and alerts were issued across England on Monday, the highest number on record, the agency said.

-Yet the storm’s death toll of two looked certain to rise as West Mercia Police said the search for the woman, missing near Tenbury in Worcestershire since Sunday, had become a “recovery operation.”
+The storm’s confirmed death toll rose to three as West Mercia Police said a body had been found in the search for a 55-year-old woman who had been missing near Tenbury in Worcestershire since Sunday.

 A man pulled from the water in the same incident was airlifted to a hospital, where he remains in stable condition, police said.

 The weather system brought winds of more than 145 kph (90 mph) and up to 150 millimeters (6 inches) of rain to Britain over the weekend.
 And the tumult is not over.